 Symptoms and signs of hypersensitivity have occurred.
 Generalized hives and itching, bronchospasm and anaphylaxis have been reported.
-Rare cases of death have been reported. [see CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS].
+Rare cases of death have been reported [see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS].

 Headache may occur.
 Convulsions and syncope may rarely occur following injection.

 Thrombophlebitis at the injection site has been reported.
-Extravasation of the solution at the injection site causes intense pain at the site and a dull aching pain in the injected arm. [see DOSAGE AND ADMINISTRATION and WARNINGS AND PRECAUTIONS].
+Extravasation of the solution at the injection site causes intense pain at the site and a dull aching pain in the injected arm [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS].

 No Information Provided